 - The FreeStyle Libre 2 System is intended for use by a single person.
 It must not be used by more than one person due to the risk of misinterpreting glucose information. - FreeStyle Libre 2 app and FreeStyle Libre 2 Readers do not share data.
+Before you start a Sensor, you must choose whether to use the Reader or the App with the Sensor.
+Once you start a Sensor, you cannot switch your device.

-What to know before you Apply the Sensor:
+What to know before you apply the Sensor:

 - The Sensor Pack and Sensor Applicator are packaged as a set (separately from the Reader) and have the same Sensor code.
 Check that the Sensor codes match before using your Sensor Pack and Sensor Applicator.
 Do not use Sensor Packs and Sensor Applicators with different Sensor codes together as this will result in incorrect glucose readings. - Wash application site on the back of your upper arm using a plain soap, dry, and then clean with an alcohol wipe.
 This will help remove any oily residue that may prevent the Sensor from sticking properly.
 Allow site to air dry before proceeding.
-Carefully preparing the site according to these instructions will help the Sensor stay on your body for the full 14 day wear period and help prevent it from falling off early. - Clean hands prior to Sensor handling/insertion to help prevent infection. - Change the application site for the next Sensor application to prevent discomfort or skin irritation. - Only apply the Sensor to the back of the upper arm.
-If placed in other areas, the Sensor may not function properly.

-Select an appropriate Sensor site to help the Sensor stay attached to the body and prevent discomfort or skin irritation.
+Carefully preparing the site according to these instructions will help the Sensor stay on your body for the full wear duration specified by your Sensor insert and help prevent it from falling off early. - Clean hands prior to Sensor handling/insertion to help prevent infection. - Change the application site for the next Sensor application to prevent discomfort or skin irritation. - Only apply the Sensor to the back of the upper arm.
+If placed in other areas, the Sensor may not function properly. - Select an appropriate Sensor site to help the Sensor stay attached to the body and prevent discomfort or skin irritation.
 Avoid areas with scars, moles, stretch marks, or lumps.
 Select an area of skin that generally stays flat during normal daily activities (no bending or folding).
 Choose a site that is at least 1 inch away from an insulin injection site.